psolymos/detect/extras/revisitingSV/README.md

 Supporting Information for CITATION GOES HERE.

 Here we give rationale and code for the simulation used in the rebuttal paper.
-The organization of this archve is as follows:
+The organization of this archive is as follows:

 | Simulation | Results |
 |--------------|--------------|